bechirtouhami/sitepress-multilingual-cms/readme.txt

 = Languages per directories are disabled =

-To be able to use languages in directories, you should use a none default permlink structure.
+To be able to use languages in directories, you should use a non-default permlink structure.
 Also, go through the [detailed description](http://wpml.org/support/cannot-activate-language-directories/).

-= No donate button? =

-That's right.
-WPML is a commercial plugin (still GPL).
-We make our living doing translation through it.
-If you want to support us, just spread the word.

 == Screenshots ==